aws-samples/aft-account-customizations-examples/README.md

    - ipamapigtw = "Execution URL of CIDR MGMT API Gateway" (Ex. "https://id-gateway.execute-api.us-west-2.amazonaws.com/v0/")
    - ipamlambda = "Name of the lambda created in the CIDR MGMT deployment"

+## Credits

+This project was architected and developed by Lucas Lopes, Rubens Dias and Victor Okuhama.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.